neuronsimulator/nrn/neuron/neuron/classes/parcon.rst

         the modified euler method is acceptable for accuracy and stability.
         For purposes of load balance, and regardless of coupling strength, a cell may be split into two subtrees with each on a different processor.
-See :meth:`ParallelTransfer.splitcell` .
+See :meth:`ParallelContext.splitcell`.
-        Splitting a cell into more than two pieces can be done with :meth:`ParallelTransfer.multisplit` .
+        Splitting a cell into more than two pieces can be done with :meth:`ParallelContext.multisplit` .

         Except for "splitcell" and "multisplit, the methods described in this section work for intra-machine connections regardless of how NEURON is configured.
 However